6-5=2: Day 3

 The group starts trekking after entering their names and addresses in a forest department check-post at the beginning of the trail.
 After hiking for a few hours through dense forest and steep climbs they all are tired and decide to take an early break.
 Ramesh and Prakash leave with the camera to fetch water from a nearby stream while the rest of the group prepare the camp site.
 While Prakash fills water the camera's light goes off suddenly and they hear a loud noise.
 Startled by the noise, Ramesh and Prakash frantically try to switch on the camera light.
 When they finally manage to get the light working they don't find anything out of the ordinary near the stream.
 Ramesh brushes it off thinking it could be some stone slipping into the water or some animal and they join their group back at the camp site.

 The crew continues further.
-When they reach mid-jungle Ramesh finds a tree that is very strange; there are many skulls attached to the branches of the tree.
+When they reach mid-jungle, Ramesh finds a tree that is very strange; there are many skulls attached to the branches of the tree.
+Ramesh takes a skull with him.
 When he hears a female voice addressing him as "RAMESHAA" he is scared.
 Here begins the real threat to their life.

 Day 4

 The next day morning Prakash is found suffering from a fever and the other five leave him and continue on.
-All of them reach the top of the mountain and Ramesh keeps a skull on top of the hill then they take a photo.
+All of them reach the top of the mountain and Ramesh keeps the skull on top of the hill then they take a photo.
 The bag that Ramesh is carrying catches fire spontaneously.
 On their way back they try to go to Prakash who had fever.
 They heard his voice but are unable to reach him and lose their way.
 Sowmya suddenly says that this could be an evil act.
 Naveen has a plan; he keeps a box in the middle and challenges the evil to come and just turn the box over.
 Within a few seconds we see that there is a huge explosion and all five run for their lives.
 They take rest in the night in the jungle itself.
 In the middle of the night something comes and hits Ramesh in his back and he falls down.
 Everybody wakes up after a few minutes and checks Ramesh's back and they find that evil has left a hand mark on Ramesh's back.
 When asked by Ramesh, Naveen says nothing has happened.